CUHIMSR/CytofBatchAdjust/README.md

 One sample from each batch must also contain the anchor keyword defined by the parameter "anchorKeyword" to indicate the control sample expected to be consistent across batches.

 Adjustments for all batches are relative to batch 1, and samples in batch 1 are not changed.
+Therefore one batch must be must be labeled as batch 1.
+To change your reference batch, simply rename your files.